 Fig. 6.
-Output from the multiobject tracking algorithm working with input from six camera views.
-(Top row) Four camera views of a scene with several humans walking.
+Output from the multi-object tracking algorithm working with input from six camera views.
+(Top Row) Shows four camera views of a scene with several humans walking.
 Each camera independently detects/tracks the humans using a simple background subtraction scheme.
-The center location of the feet of each human is indicated with color-coded circles in each view.
-These estimates are then fused together, taking into account the relationship between each view and the ground plane.
-(Bottom row) Fused tracks overlaid on a top-down view of the ground plane.
+The center location of the feet of each human is indicated with color coded circles in each view.
+These estimates are then fused together taking into account the relationship between each view and the ground-plane.
+Bottom row shows the fused tracks overlaid on a top-down view of the ground-plane.